 Think of where the flavour stops in the tea that you’re drinking.
 With lower quality teas, the flavour stops almost immediately at the front of your tongue (too thin and the flavours don't stick) while others travel to the back of the tongue (better but still leaves you wanting).
 Good tea has an aftertaste that lingers down to your throat, and the best teas linger even longer and return flavours all the way from your gut.

 Now, we’re not saying that great tea makes you throw it back up; it’s more to do with how long does the aftertaste and sensation of the tea linger and stay with you after you’ve drunk it.
 It’s something that you really get once you’ve had a chance to experience it and understand what to look out for but, is definitely one of the things that we consider when judging whether a particular tea is good or not.

-Everyone always talks about flavour and aroma but surprisingly, not many like to talk about the texture of the tea.
+Everyone always talks about flavour and aroma but surprisingly, not many talk about the texture of the tea.
 Maybe because for a lot of tea out there, there isn’t much texture at all and it’s just thin and watery.
 When it comes to Chinese teas though, texture is just as, if not more important than the flavour of the tea.
 When hanging out with many Chinese tea drinkers and connoisseurs in China, oftentimes, they’ll comment on the texture of the tea first (it’s smooth, rough etc) before mentioning anything about flavour or aroma.
-Different types of tea will have different textures but in general, no matter the tea, you’re wanting something that’s smooth, a little thick and mouth filling.
+Different types of tea will have different textures but in general, no matter the tea, you want something that’s smooth, a little thick and mouth filling.
 It shouldn’t feel like you’re drinking flavoured water because good tea is much more than that.
-Tea shouldn’t be harsh or rough either and as weird as it sounds, some tea textures can only be described as feeling rough.
+Tea shouldn’t be harsh or rough either and as weird as it sounds, lower quality teas have textures that can only be described as feeling rough.